wp-plugins/nextgen-facebook/readme.txt

 = Social Buttons Style =

-NGFB Open Graph uses several layers of classes to wrap all its ocial buttons, and each button has it's own individual class name as well.
+NGFB Open Graph+ uses several layers of classes to wrap all its ocial buttons, and each button has it's own individual class name as well.
 You may add styling for social buttons to an existing stylesheet (from your theme, for example), or use the built-in stylesheet found on the Social Sharing settings page.
 The stylesheet is saved as `wp-content/uploads/ngfb-social-buttons.css` -- outside of the plugin folder, so it won't be removed when the plugin is updated.

 The default CSS file, located in `wp-content/plugins/nextgen-facebook/css/social-buttons.css`, contains a fairly complete example of CSS styling for the NGFB social buttons.
 You should note that I've specified the width (and height) for each button's `<div>`.
 This takes a little more work to get right, but *pre-defining the height and width of each button area helps the page rendering speed significantly*.
 The `.ngfb-buttons` class is included within one of four other classes; `.ngfb-content-buttons` and `.ngfb-excerpt-buttons` for buttons enabled on the Social Sharing settings page, `.ngfb-widget-buttons` for buttons enabled from the widget, and `.ngfb-shortcode-buttons` for buttons added using the `&#91;ngfb&#93;` shortcode.